pguirelli/bookbrew-docs/README.md

       - Adapts responses for each platform, offering a personalized experience.

 - #### 3.3.
 Backend Microservices
-  - Each microservice is responsible for a specific function and communicates with the BFF or other services via RESTful APIs or gRPC:
+  - Each microservice is responsible for a specific function and communicates with the BFF or other services via RESTful APIs:
     1. Product Registration Service
         - **Function:** Manages product information, including name, description, category, price, and stock.
         - **Database:** MySQL (structured, relational data).